 ophelia watches lots of disney dvds. ace! it hasnt stopped her from learning to count. she's now obsessed with learning to read. so there you go...

-― the tip of the tongue taking a trip tralalala (stevienixed), Thursday, 2 April 2009 21:51 (eight years ago) Permalink
+― the tip of the tongue taking a trip tralalala (stevienixed), Thursday, 2 April 2009 21:51 (nine years ago) Permalink

 so when you see telly as an electronic nanny, how do you see other toys (when you are not sitting down to play with them)? *slaps self* i hate when people have this antiquated view on television. this medium can be used in a very healthy constructive way. and i dont mean einstein babies. urgh. what a horrid show!

-― the tip of the tongue taking a trip tralalala (stevienixed), Thursday, 2 April 2009 21:53 (eight years ago) Permalink
+― the tip of the tongue taking a trip tralalala (stevienixed), Thursday, 2 April 2009 21:53 (nine years ago) Permalink

 YO GABBA GABBA!!!